Bass Fishing after Rain: What You Need to Know

-Bass fishing after rain and stormy weather is particularly different from your normal situation, as it offers different opportunities and experiences.
+Bass fishing after rain and stormy weather are particularly different from your normal situation, as it offers different opportunities and experiences.

 Your strategy of locating and catching bass should change depending on the weather conditions, air temperature, air pressure, and the heaviness of the rain.

-Bass fishing after the rain is a real gamble, you might catch the biggest bass of your life or not catch anything worth mentioning at all, you never know what will happen but it’s always fun to go after a trophy-sized bass.
-Usually, bass become more active after rains so the chances of catching them increase.
+Bass fishing after the rain is a real gamble.
+You might catch the biggest bass of your life or not catch anything worth mentioning at all, you never know what will happen, but it’s always fun to go after a trophy-sized bass.
+Usually, bass become more active after rainfall, so the chances of catching increase.

 Factors to Consider After Heavy Rain

 Let’s look at some factors that need to be considered when bass fishing after heavy rain and a cold front.